-Present bus systems are running close to (and in some cases slightly beyond) physics limits; one cannot speed them up much by turning up the clock frequency or increasing transceiver speed or power, unless one shortens them correspondingly.
+Present bus systems are running close to physical limits; one cannot speed them up much by turning up the clock frequency or increasing transceiver speed or power, unless one shortens them correspondingly.
 For example, the Next machine uses NuBus (IEEE 1196) protocols at 25 MHz, 2.5 times the 1196 clock rate, but allows only four sockets instead of the 1196's sixteen.
 If a bus is short enough and is lightly loaded, transceiver and logic speeds do dominate among its various limits, and so its clock rate can be increased.

-The fundamental physics limits are the speed of light, which limits the propagation velocity of signals and thus adds delay to handshakes; the capacitance of connectors and transceivers, which so disturbs a bussed signal transmission line that the "ideal transmission line model" is a very poor approximation indeed; and skew, differences in propagation time among a number of parallel signals which threatens to blur the boundary between successive data items.
+The fundamental physical limits are the speed of light, which limits the propagation velocity of signals and thus adds delay to handshakes; the capacitance of connectors and transceivers, which so disturbs a bussed signal transmission line that the "ideal transmission line model" is a very poor approximation indeed; and skew, differences in propagation time among a number of parallel signals which threatens to blur the boundary between successive data items.

 Other physics problems, such as crosstalk between adjacent signals, are much easier to deal with and have become more economic than fundamental.
-Distribution of power and ground (nontrivial in the face of very rapid changes of current flow) is also in this category, and so is cooling.
+Distribution of power and ground